waimea-igdaikee/300dtd-cadet-planner-website/README.md

 The project demonstrates a number of **complex digital media (web) techniques**:
 - Using non-core functionality
-- Using sophisticated digital effects
 - Applying industry standards or guidelines
 - Using responsive design for use on multiple devices
-- The integration of original media assets
 - Using dynamic data handling and interactivity
 - Automation through scripts

-** EDIT THESE LISTS ABOVE TO MATCH YOUR PROJECT**